Tipping Point (game show): Gameplay

-Counters that enter the win zone when the machine is not in play are "ambient drops" and are removed from the machine with no effect on scoring (except in the Final Round).
+Counters that enter the win zone when the machine is not in play are "ambient drops" and are removed from the machine with no effect on scoring.
 If such a drop occurs after a contestant has chosen a drop zone but before they have pressed the buzzer to release a counter, they are given the option to play from that zone or select a different one.
 Any mystery or double counters that fall into the win zone as an ambient drop are put back in the machine as near as possible to the position they occupied before falling.

 A "ghost drop" occurs when a counter drifts forward as it falls through a drop zone and its face makes contact with the clear plastic sheet covering the front of the zone.
 The resulting friction can greatly slow the counter or even stop its descent altogether for a very short period of time.
 Ghost drops, mistimed drops and unexpected bounces can lead to a counter landing on the upper shelf so that it partially overlaps or "rides" on others; such plays rarely trigger falls into the win zone and can adversely affect a contestant's turn.

+An "edge surfer" occurs when a counter exits through a drop zone and remains on its edge as the shelf moves forward.
+Whether the counter drops before or on top of the stack of counters on the edge of the drop zone can also affect a contestant's turn.

-For the first 11 Regular series, with four contestants per game, the lowest-scoring contestant at the end of each round is eliminated from the game and forfeits all their money.
-In the event of a tie for low score, a sudden-death toss-up is used to break the tie.
+In Series 1 to 11, with four contestants per episode, the lowest-scoring contestant at the end of each round is eliminated from the game and forfeits all their money.
+In the event of a tie for low score, a sudden death toss-up is used to break the tie.
 A correct buzz-in answer allows the contestant to advance while a wrong answer eliminates them.
 If more than two contestants are tied for low score, the toss-ups continue until either one has been eliminated or all but one have advanced.
-In Series 12, with only three contestants per game, eliminations occur only at the end of Rounds 2 and 3.
+As of Series 12, with three contestants per episode, eliminations occur only at the end of Rounds 2 and 3.

-If a contestant is visually impaired, they are allowed to have a helper stationed backstage, who can see the machine on a monitor and give advice through an audio earpiece as to where and when to play each counter.
-However, the helper may not assist in answering the questions.
+Contestants who are blind or visually impaired are allowed to have a helper stationed backstage who can see the machine on a monitor and give advice through an audio earpiece as to where and when to play each counter.
+Contestants who are deaf or hearing impaired are allowed to have an interpreter on stage, who can interpret between spoken words and sign language.
+However, in both cases, the helper or interpreter may not assist in answering questions or take any other active role in the game.